AI won't fix broken operations: why franchise AI readiness starts with a process audit

 At a glance

-• The best franchise networks pair deliberate coaching structures with targeted data use before adding AI tools
+- The best franchise systems pair deliberate coaching structures with targeted data use before adding AI tools

 The failure rate nobody wants to explain

 The failure rates for AI projects are blunt.
-Harvard Business Review estimates that 80% of AI implementations fail.
+Harvard Business Review, citing industry estimates, puts the AI project failure rate as high as 80%.
 MIT research, cited in Franchising.com's analysis of franchise AI structuring, puts the number even higher: 95% of AI initiatives fail to generate measurable ROI.

 95%